msilvadiaz/Loan-Risk-Machine-Learning-Model/README.md

 df_sample["default"].value_counts(normalize=True)
 ```

-The working dataset contains 500,000 sampled loan records.
+The code snippet takes the original LendingClub dataset, removes loans without final outcomes, creates a default target column, then creates a smaller 500,000-row sample while preserving the same default/non-default balance.
 Only loans with final outcomes of `Fully Paid` or `Charged Off` are used in the analysis.

-## Selected Features
+### Selected Features

 The notebook uses a selected group of features that are reasonable for predicting loan risk and avoiding obvious data leakage.